Ty-Thetravelguy/weather-way-mp2/README.md

 5. DuckDuckGo

 I did notice a few styling issues on smaller screen resolutions which I corrected.
 Nothing which would have caused an issue, more just for visual appearance.

+Additionally, I conducted tests directly on my mobile device, during which I discovered that the Google Places API was not functioning on mobile platforms.
+Please refer to the bugs section for more information.

 I also ran each page through [Lighthouse via Microsoft Edge](https://learn.microsoft.com/en-us/microsoft-edge/devtools-guide-chromium/accessibility/lighthouse) aiming to significantly elevate the overall quality of the website.
 This comprehensive analysis helped identify and address key aspects of performance, accessibility, best practices, and SEO to enhance the site's effectiveness and user experience.
 I ran this for both desktop and mobile.